2015–16 Great Britain and Ireland floods: January 2016

 In early January heavy rain was primarily affecting eastern Scotland and north east England.
 The Met Office issued amber warnings for Moray, Aberdeenshire, Angus, Perthshire and Stirlingshire on 4 January.
 Flooding was reported to have almost cut off the town of Whitby on 4 January.

 On the night of 7 January, Aberdeenshire Council reported an escalating emergency response due to flooding.
 At first, this was confined to rivers Dee and Ythan, but later, on 8 January, had focused around flooding around Coulter, South Lanarkshire.
 Up to 70 properties were evacuated in total and the impacts of the storm caused disruption to rail, road, air travel, power cuts and school closures.
 Flooding, freezing temperature and snow reduced the ability for services to rescue and safely contain people.
 The River Don reached its highest water levels for 45 years.
 The River Ythan broke its all-time record level in one location.
 Scotland's first minister Nicola Sturgeon described the impacts as "devastating" and Richard Brown, head of hydrology for Sepa, described the Don's water levels as "pretty exceptional".

 Aftermath

 In response to the flooding, there has been criticism of the way in which flood risk is communicated to the public, as return periods of a 1 in 100 year flooding could be misleading, as a 1 in 100 year event means a 1% chance of one occurring in any given year, not that it is expected to happen once every hundred years.
 The dynamic nature of the underlying climate conditions behind such assumptions has also been questioned, with the Environment Agency stating that a "complete rethink" of the UK's flood defences is needed.

+In popular culture

+The floods are the topic of Clare Shaw's poetry collection Flood (2018).